 Visit Hallie online at https://www.hallielee.com/

-Yet fate draws these two alienated girls to one another, and together they are a perfect balance of strengths and weaknesses.
-Desi and Robin become a force strong enough to overcome mean girls, weight hang-ups, self-doubt and difficult family dynamics.
+When Desi is introduced in class, Robin hates her on sight.
+But fate draws these two alienated girls to one another, and an alliance born of necessity soon evolves into an affection that endures.
+Together they become a force strong enough to overcome mean girls, weight hang-ups, and disturbing family dynamics.